Dhanani/CookHelper/README.md

 # CookHelper

-An Android application.

-## Coding Standards
-1. No broken shit in `master`.
+An Android application that helps you decide what to cook based on available ingredients.